Benjamin Schreiber (criminal)

-Benjamin Edward Schreiber (November 20, 1952 – April 7, 2023) was an American criminal who murdered John Dale Terry, a 39-year-old man, near Agency, Iowa on July 27, 1996.
+Benjamin Edward Schreiber (1952 or 1953 – April 7, 2023) was an American criminal who murdered John Dale Terry, a 39-year-old man, near Agency, Iowa, on July 27, 1996.
 While serving a life sentence at the Iowa State Penitentiary, he developed sepsis from severe kidney stones, requiring him to be resuscitated.
 He then unsuccessfully claimed that his life sentence ended as he had temporarily died.

 Schreiber bludgeoned Terry with an axe handle at an abandoned trailer south of Agency; Evelyn Tangie, Terry's girlfriend, was also at the scene.
 He was arrested on July 30 and held at the Wapello County Jail.
 While he sought for his charges to be dropped, he was found guilty on August 22, 1997.
 While imprisoned at the Iowa State Penitentiary, Schreiber unsuccessfully appealed his sentence and filed a lawsuit alongside three other prisoners claiming that being required to give a blood sample for DNA profiling was unconstitutional as the law was passed after they were convicted; the Iowa Supreme Court ruled against them in 2003.
 He was sent to the University of Iowa Hospitals & Clinics on March 30, 2015, after developing kidney stones.
 Despite signing a do not resuscitate order, he received fluid resuscitation and his heart was restarted five times.
 He filed for post-conviction relief in April 2018, claiming that he had temporarily died.
 His request was dismissed by a district court and the Iowa Court of Appeals affirmed the dismissal on November 6, 2019.
 He died of natural causes at a hospital in Fort Dodge, Iowa, at the age of 70.

 Biography

-Benjamin Edward Schreiber was born in Conroe, Texas, in 1952.
+Benjamin Edward Schreiber was born in 1952 or 1953.
 He lived in Ottumwa, Iowa, at the time of the murder of Terry.

 On the night of July 27, 1996, Schreiber, who was then 43, went to an abandoned trailer south of Agency with Terry and Evelyn Tangie, Terry's girlfriend.
 Schreiber bludgeoned Terry with an axe handle (Note: While The Des Moines Register reported that Schreiber used a pickaxe handle, most other sources report an axe handle.) and fled the scene with Tangie.
 Schreiber threw the axe handle from his car west of Agency; it was found the next day with blood and hair on it.
 Terry's body was found the next morning, and Schreiber was arrested at his house at 11:09 p.m.
 CDT on July 30.

 Schreiber served his sentence at the Iowa State Penitentiary.